doug97703/barfly-trivia-backend-logic/README.md

-BARFLY TRIVIA - BACKEND LOGIC
+BARFLY TRIVIA - BACKEND LOGIC/CLI TRIVIA GAME

 This is the backend logic for a trivia game built on Node.js.
-It uses socket.io to communicate between the player and the game server.
+It uses socket.io and prompt to communicate between the player and the game server.
 It also uses the Open Triva DB API.

 how to play in CLI:
 1) 'node lib/trivia-server.js'